ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain.md

 :::info

 The port in this tutorial uses 9650.
 Depending on how you start your local network, it could be different.
-If you are using Avalanche Network Runner, please check [here](../../quickstart/create-a-local-test-network.md#retrieve-all-nodes) to see how to retrieve the port numbers.
+Please check [here](../../quickstart/create-a-local-test-network.md#retrieve-all-nodes) to see how to retrieve the port numbers.

 :::